Amsterdam police warn of fresh calls for unrest a day after rioters torch a tram

 Olivier Dutilh, of the Amsterdam police force, told a court hearing that “we have signals that there are calls for similar” unrest in the west of the city.

 Police said the fire Monday was quickly extinguished and riot officers cleared the square.
 Images online showed people damaging property and setting firecrackers.
-There were no reports of any injuries.
+A police vehicle was later burned out in a nearby street and police said they suspect arson.

-Police said it was not clear who started the unrest and whether it was related to what happened last week.
+Police said it wasn't clear who started the unrest and whether it was related to what happened last week.
 Some rioters could be heard on video shared on social media using slurs against Jewish people.

+Police said they detained three suspects and appealed for witnesses, including of the assault of a cyclist who was beaten up as he rode past the unrest.

 Police noted the tense atmosphere since five people were treated in the hospital and dozens detained Thursday following a Maccabi Tel Aviv-Ajax match.
 Youths on scooters and on foot went in search of Israeli fans, punching and kicking them and then fleeing to evade police, according to Amsterdam’s mayor.